melissamonk-NOAA/Vermilion_2021/doc/north.md

 characteristics.
 Simulation modeling of fleet dynamics in a multi-species context is one possible way to address these issues.

--A more complete understanding of the multi-species aspects of rockfish population dynamics is needed.
+- A more complete understanding of the multi-species aspects of rockfish population dynamics is needed.
 Although some rockfish stocks have declined in recent decades under heavy fishing pressure and environmental change, other rockfish species have apparently increased.
 Are these species adapted to different environmental conditions, or